 Email: Chrisz@bendparksandrec.org and Debrao@bendparksandrec.org (Include both emails in all correspondence regarding your event)

-- Upon approval of your event it is the event planner’s responsibility to schedule the Pre-Event Logistics Meeting (Step #4) and Post Event Meeting (Step #8).
+- Upon approval of your event it is the event organizer’s responsibility to schedule the pre–event logistics meeting (Step #4) and Post Event Meeting (Step #7).

-- Submit and pay your Basic Park Fee and Impact Fee to hold your rental date/time pending the Pre-Event Logistics Plan Meeting.
-Should your event not be approved fees are refundable.
-Please refer to Fees for Public Events in Community Parks.
+- Submit and pay your Basic Park Fee and Impact Fee to hold your rental date/time pending the pre-event logistics plan meeting.
+Please refer to Fees for Community Events.